-Clinic student resources to provide instruction in domains based on the Winter Computer Adaptive Assessment results.
-To increase the academic performance of the students with disabilities we will be implementing the Inclusion Co-Teaching model.
-This will ensure that students with disabilities are exposed to as much grade level specific content as possible.
-It is our goal that all of our students with disabilities spend at least 80% of the instructional day in the general education classroom receiving instruction from the general education teacher and the special education as indicated by each student's IEP.
 In addition to the aforementioned strategies, we will purchase two paraprofessionals with funds from the Instruction section of the Title I budget.
 One paraprofessional will be assigned to kindergarten and one to grades 1-5.
 The paraprofessionals will reduce the student teacher ratio and work with those students who are most at risk of not meeting standards.

-Finally, we will utilize our Parent Involvement allocation of the Title I budget to fund a full-time Home-School Liaison.
+Finally, we will utilize a portion of our Parent Involvement allocation of the Title I budget to fund a full-time Home-School Liaison.
 The Home-School Liaison will purchase resources and materials in the parent center that will help those parents whose students who are at risk of failing support their children's academic growth at home.
 The Home-School Liaison will also conduct, plan, schedule, and/or arrange workshops for parents based on school data and parent need.
 These workshops will also focus on ways parents can work with their children at home to increase their academic performance.
+The Principal, Home-School Liaison, and a representative will attend Academic Parent-Teacher Team (APTT) professional development on ways to increase parent engagement and give parents additional tools to increase academic achievement of their students.

-- F. The data has helped us reach conclusions regarding achievement or other related data. - The major strengths we found in our program were reading in the areas reading skills and vocabulary acquisition in grades 4-5 and in the math in the area of algebra. - The major needs we discovered were in math in the areas of numerical operations and measurement, in science in the domain of earth science, and in social studies in the domain of geography.
-A final area of need is writing in the areas of ideas. - The needs we will address are numerical operations, geometry, earth science, and writing with an emphasis on ideas.
-We will also address student engagement in all content areas. - The specific academic needs of those students that are to be addressed in the schoolwide program plan will be met by implementing research based interventions in the classroom for students performing below grade level and differentiating instruction to meet the needs of all learners.
-The teachers will utilize the web-based technology resources of Accelerated Reader (AR), Reading A-Z, First in Math, and fiction and non-fiction and Electronic Books (eBooks) and trade books to provide differentiated assistance to all students.
+- F. The data has helped us reach conclusions regarding achievement or other related data. - The major strengths we found in our program were kindergarten and third grade in both reading and mathematics - The major needs we discovered were in first and second grades in reading and mathematics - The needs we will address are to work very closely with students falling in the bottom 25% in both reading and mathematics on the CAAS and students falling in tiers 2 & 3 on the pyramid of intervention.
+We will also address student engagement, inquiry-based teaching, and writing in all content areas.

+The specific academic needs of those students that are to be addressed in the school-wide program plan will be met by implementing research based interventions in the classroom for students falling in tiers 2 & 3 on the pyramid of intervention, providing additional instructional time for students scoring in the bottom 25% on the CAAS in both reading and math, utilizing the Special Education co-teaching model, providing reading and mathematics support for first and second grade classes from the reading and mathematics support teachers, and differentiating instruction to meet the needs of all learners.
+The teachers will utilize the web-based technology resources of Accelerated Reader (AR), Reading A-Z, RAZ Kids, First in Math, and fiction and non-fiction and trade books to provide differentiated assistance to all students.
 Teachers will also utilize iPads apps to provide individualized instruction for the purpose of differentiation.
-We increase professional development in the areas of student engagement, math strategies, and writing.
+We increase professional development in the areas of student engagement, using data to make instructional decisions, math strategies, reading instruction, and writing.
 We will use funds in the Improvement of Instruction section of the Title I budget to fund a full-time Instructional Coach.
-The coach will provide on-going professional development targeted to meet the needs of individual teachers and grade levels based on on-going analysis of data.